rachsmithcodes/rachsmith.com/src/content/notes/how-supabase-fits-in-to-your-stack.md

 ---
 title: How Supabase fits into your stack
 slug: how-supabase-fits-in-to-your-stack
-added: 2022-12-09 09:20
+added: 2022-12-08T23:20:00.000Z
-updated: 2022-12-09 09:20
+updated: 2022-12-08T23:20:00.000Z
-tags: [development, astro]
+excerpt: >-
-excerpt: "I was looking at different Postgres hosting options when I recalled I had seen buzz from developers on Twitter about Supabase.
-I wondered if that could be my database host?"
+  I was looking at different Postgres hosting options when I recalled I had seen buzz from developers on Twitter about Supabase.
+I wondered if that could be my database host?
 publish: true
+tags:
+  - development
+  - astro
 ---

 Recently I considered replacing the [Talkyard](https://www.talkyard.io/) comments solution on my notes here with something I've built myself.
 To do that I need a database.
 I was looking at different Postgres hosting options when I recalled I had seen buzz from developers on Twitter about [Supabase](https://supabase.com/).
 I wondered if that could be my database host?